Travel Industry

 • Unused ticket management.
 “Unused ticket management has become a challenge keeping track of which tickets are coming through the standard channel versus which tickets come through the new channel,” Foster says.
 “They are working on a lot of these service gaps, but at right now, it is still considered a challenge or a disadvantage into your program.”

-Current Status of NDC
+Current status of NDC

 Key takeaways from NDC's first year: